lammps/lammps/doc/src/Build_development.rst

 of the LAMMPS source code distribution itself.
 It can be enabled by setting ``-D ENABLE_TESTING=on`` during the CMake configuration step.
-It requires the `YAML <http://pyyaml.org/>`_ library and development headers to compile and will download and compile the `Googletest <https://github.com/google/googletest/>`_ C++ test framework for programming the tests.
+It requires the `YAML <http://pyyaml.org/>`_ library and development headers to compile and will download and compile a recent version of the `Googletest <https://github.com/google/googletest/>`_ C++ test framework for implementing the tests.

 After compilation is complete, the unit testing is started in the build folder using the ``ctest`` command, which is part of the CMake software.